The Cat and the Dragon: Anime

 An anime television series adaptation was announced on National Cat Day on February 22, 2025.
-It will be produced by OLM and directed by Jin-Koo Oh, with series composition handled by Mitsutaka Hirota, characters designed by Rie Nishino and Chiaki Kurakazu, and music composed by Takahiro Obata.
-The series is set to premiere in July 2026.
+It is produced by OLM and directed by Oh Jin-Koo, with series composition handled by Mitsutaka Hirota, characters designed by Rie Nishino and Chiaki Kurakazu, and music composed by Takahiro Obata.
+The series aired from July 4 to September 19, 2026, on Tokyo MX and other networks.
+The opening theme song is "Nekohi" (猫日), performed by Suis from Yorushika, while the ending theme song is "Tadaima no Basho" (ただいまの場所), performed by Lia of Shallm.
+Crunchyroll is streaming the series.
+Medialink licensed the series in Southeast Asia for streaming on Ani-One Asia's YouTube channel.

+A second season was announced after the finale of the first season.
+It is set to premiere in 2027.